 - Because adolescents spend so much time on screens, they don’t get outside enough.
 Hence, they suffer from nature deficit disorder, a phrase coined by Richard Louv in his 2005 book Last Child in the Woods.
 Because teens and children are spending less time outdoors, they experience a wide range of behavioral and mental health problems.

 Treatment for Teen Mental Disorders

-Treatment by mental health professionals makes a significant different in teen mental health disorders.
+Treatment by mental health professionals makes a significant different in teenage mental health disorders.
 However, many adolescents don’t get the type of mental health treatment they need.
 In fact, six out of 10 teens with depression don’t get treatment.
 And eight out of 10 teens with anxiety don’t receive treatment.

 Treatment options for teen mental disorders include residential treatment, outpatient treatment, and partial hospital programs.

 In summary, teen mental disorders are widespread and run the gamut from brief periods of distress to chronic mental illness.
-Therefore, treatment for teen mental health conditions is crucial.
+Therefore, treatment for teenage mental health conditions is crucial.
 And earlier treatment results in better outcomes.

 Images courtesy of unsplash